Yale School of Management

-The Yale School of Management (also known as Yale SOM) is the graduate business school of Yale University, a private research university in New Haven, Connecticut.
+The Yale School of Management (also known as Yale SOM) is the graduate business school of Yale University, a private Ivy League research university in New Haven, Connecticut.
 The school awards the Master of Business Administration (MBA), MBA for Executives (EMBA), Master of Advanced Management (MAM), Master's Degree in Systemic Risk (SR), Master's Degree in Global Business & Society (GBS), Master's Degree in Asset Management (AM), and Ph.D. degrees, as well as joint degrees with nine other graduate programs at Yale University.
-As of August 2021, 666 students were enrolled in its MBA program, 134 in the EMBA program, 70 in the MAM program, 32 in the Master of Global Business Studies program, 11 in the Master of Systemic Risk program, 56 students in the Master of Asset Management Program, and 59 in the PhD program; 122 students were pursuing joint degrees.
-The School has 90 full-time faculty members, and the dean is Kerwin Kofi Charles.
+The Yale School of Management is one of six Ivy League Business Schools.

 The school conducts education and research in leadership, behavioral economics, operations management, marketing, entrepreneurship, organizational behavior, and other areas.
 The EMBA program offers focused study in healthcare, asset management, or sustainability.

 The school also offers semester-long student exchange programs with HEC Paris, IESE, the London School of Economics, the National University of Singapore Business School, and Tsinghua University.
 Students may also propose a quarter- or semester-long exchange program with any of the 25 other schools of the Global Network for Advanced Management.